-For Immediate Release – September 2, 2011
+For Immediate Release – September 3, 2013

-19th Annual Salmon Homecoming Celebration
+21st Annual Salmon Homecoming Celebration

 WHAT: Waterfront Park in Seattle will come alive with the sounds of over 1000 schoolchildren, teachers, artists, scientists, vendors, volunteers, Native American dancing, drums and singing.
-The Salmon Homecoming Alliance, a coalition of local tribes, City of Seattle, state, and county agencies and NGOs from across the Puget Sound are hosting a three-day festival celebrating Native culture and the importance of salmon to the people of our region – culturally, economically, environmentally & spiritually.
+The Salmon Homecoming Alliance, a coalition of local tribes, City of Seattle, state, and county agencies and NGOs from across the Puget Sound are hosting a three-day event celebrating Native culture and the importance of salmon to the people of our region – culturally, economically, environmentally & spiritually.

-WHERE: Waterfront Park, Pier 57, 1301 Alaskan Way
+WHERE: Waterfront Park, Pier 57, 1301 Alaskan Way, Seattle, WA

-WHEN: School Day Environmental Displays: Friday, Sept.15-16, 9:30am – 1:30pm
+WHEN: School Day Environmental Displays: Friday, Sept.19-20, 9:30am – 1:30pm

 Contact: Walter Pacheco, walter [dot] pacheco [at] muckleshoot [dot] nsn [dot] us, 253-876-3153